deanturpin/germs.dev/posts/modern.md

----
-title: Modern C++ migration
-subtitle: Welcome to the std::promised land
-date: 2019-06-13
-tags:
-- cpp
-- oop
-- migration
-- revision
-- graduate
-- regex
----

 # Modern C++ migration

 > Welcome to the `std::promised` land

 ## Auto

 Type inference is a game changer.
 Essentially you can simplify complicated (or unknown) type declarations with `auto`.
 But it can be a balance of convenience over readability.

 ```cpp